Using AI in Cybersecurity

 To offer a safe experience for your users and employees, having a secure network is important.
 A way to achieve an extra layer of protection is by securing authentication with AI, as it provides a selection of methods such as fingerprint and face recognition.
 It can help in enhancing the manual effort made in detecting threats by using information given by the machines from past attacks.
 60% of executives have noted an improvement in their cyber analysts due to the introduction of AI (Capgemini Reinventing Cybersecurity with Artificial Intelligence Report).

-5- Helps reduce costs
+5- AI in cyber security Helps reduce costs

 The financial impact of data breaches is irrefutable.
 Year over year, more companies are affected by them, and criminals have no intentions to stop.
 Studies reveal that businesses who deploy the usage of AI for cybersecurity purposes experience an 80% difference in lower costs, $2.90 million, compared to $6.71 million for organizations without (IBM Cost of Data Breach Report 2021).
 And 64% of executives agreed that when they used AI, it lowered the cost of breach detection and response (Capgemini Reinventing Cybersecurity with Artificial Intelligence Report).